 The playback errors are mostly related to a slow Wi-Fi wireless signal and slow Internet connection from my ISP in my experience.

-The first thing you should do if possible is sit closer to your Wi-Fi router, or connect to a faster Wi-Fi signal with a stronger signal if there is a open wi-fi connection.
+Sitting closer to your Wi-Fi router/modem, or connecting to a faster Wi-Fi network signal with a stronger signal if there is a open wi-fi connection.
 You can also buy a new wireless router, or Wi-Fi extender/booster for boosting your Wi-Fi router’s wireless signal.

 Changing the broadcast wi-fi channel of your Wi-Fi router could help as well.
 I notice Channel 1 and 6 are usually the best wireless channels in my home, but 11-13 are not as good.
 Channel 1 and 6 are lower frequency channels, so they can go farther, and pass through walls easier than high frequency channels for Wi-Fi.
 Making sure your other computers, laptops, tablets, and mobile phones connected to the same network/internet connections are not downloading and uploading big files will help speed up your internet connection for YouTube, and turning off Apps which you are not using can help make your internet connection has more free bandwidth to download YouTube videos.